rundeck/rundeck/docs/en/administration/12-gui-customization.md

                                             hovers over a job name in various
                                             pages.
 (Default: true)

-`rundeck.gui.login.welcome    `             Text displayed in the login form.
+`rundeck.gui.login.welcome`                 Text displayed in the login form
                                             pages.
+(Default: blank)

+`rundeck.gui.login.welcomeHtml`             HTML displayed in the login form
+                                            pages.
+The HTML will be sanitized
+                                            before display.
 (Default: blank)

 `rundeck.gui.errorpage.hidestacktrace`      Hide Java stacktraces from the end   true/false
                                             user when an error occurs.